-Peter Woodall is the co-editor of Hidden City Daily.
+Peter Woodall Peter Woodall is the Project Director of Hidden City Philadelphia.
 He is a graduate of the UC Berkeley School of Journalism, and a former newspaper reporter with the Biloxi Sun Herald and the Sacramento Bee.
 He worked as a producer for Radio Times with Marty Moss-Coane and wrote a column about neighborhood bars for PhiladelphiaWeekly.com.

 i always loved this place